wannamakeudance/next-rick-morty/README.md

 next-rick-morty/
 ├── components/
 │   └── __tests__/
-│       └── Header.test.tsx      # Test file for Header component
+│       └── EditProfileModal.test.tsx      # Test file for EditProfileModal component
 ```

 ## Deployment

 ### Vercel Deployment

+This project has been deployed to `https://next-rick-morty-red.vercel.app/`

-This project is optimized for Vercel.
-Follow these steps to deploy:
+If you want to deploy to your own vercel, pleaase follow these steps to deploy:

 1. Log in to your [Vercel account](https://vercel.com/).
 2. Import the project from your GitHub repository.